gto76/comp-cpp/README.md

 * Execution starts at the first address (0).
 * Execution stops when program reaches last address (15).
 * Whatever gets written to the last address is sent to the printer.
-* Computer has one 8 bit register.
 * When reading from the last address (15), we get a random byte value.
+* CPU has one 8 bit register.

 Instruction set
 ---------------